-Regional solar irradiance data is analyzed in order to estimate the normalized output of solar power facilities in the region, considering the strong link between the two variables, as demonstrated in previous comprehensive study on PV facilities in Israel.
-The solar energy cumulative flux, measured at the IMS station in Bet Dagan (Central Coastal Plane) during 2016, was on average 5,520 Wh/m2 per day, which is 7.6% higher than the 1965-2014 multi-year annual solar flux average.
-In fact, the 2016 solar energy flux figure is the record highest measurement at Bet Dagan IMS station, which has been operating since 1965.
-2017 and 2018 are also expected to show above average solar irradiance in the region.
-Increased solar irradiance on ground level is driving increased performance figures for PV facilities in the region - a phenomenon which may continue for some time.
+This study summarizes the 2019 Eastern Mediterranean solar irradiance figures on ground level and makes a preliminary estimate for 2020.
+Regional solar irradiance data is analyzed in order to estimate the normalized output of solar power facilities in the region, considering the strong link between the two variables.
+The average solar energy cumulative flux, measured at the IMS station in Bet Dagan in Israel's Central Coastal Plane during 2019, was 5,543 Wh/m2 per day, which is 8.1% higher than the 1965-2014 multi-year annual solar flux average.
+The anomaly was notably out of the standard annual deviation of ±4.0% during the 1965-2014 period.
+This is one of the highest anomalies ever measured in Beit Dagan station.
+2020 is also expected to show above average solar irradiance figures in the Eastern Mediterranean region, continuing the high-level solar irradiance trend - similar to the period of late 1960s and early 1970s.